UncleGoogle/galaxy-integration-humblebundle/README.md

 Edit your local [config.ini](src/config.ini)

+## Tags

+You can import predefined tags: `Key`, `Unrevealed` and `Trove` to your library manually by going to `Settings` -> `Features` -> `Import` button under "HUMBLE BUNDLE".

+Warning: this will not automatically add tags for newly added games.
+You will have to import tags again.

 #### Defaults:
 - Library: List DRM-free games and unrevealed third party keys
 - Installed games: use only Windows registry scan; edit `search_paths` to enable directory scaning feature